Skip to main content

 what’s a strong indicator of a money scam?

-Aside from popular scams like the Nigerian letter, scammers pretend to be someone you trust, such as a business you know, the government, friends or family, or job offers.
+Scammers pretend to be someone you trust, such as a business you know, the government, friends or family, or job offers.
 If you answer an email, direct message on social media, or phone call that involves the following, just know that you're putting yourself at risk:

 • Paying money for a job you want to work.
 The way it works is the job pays you, not the other way around.